pauldiee/vsphere-vlan-tester/README.md

 Option A — open `vlan-config-builder.html` in a browser and fill in manually.

-Option B — run `Get-PortGroupData.ps1` on a Windows machine with PowerCLI to pull port groups and NSX segments automatically, then load the resulting `portgroups.json` into the config builder.
+Option B — run `Get-PortGroupData.ps1` on a Windows machine with PowerCLI.
+It will prompt for vCenter and NSX credentials on first run and save them encrypted for subsequent runs.
+Load the resulting `portgroups.json` into the config builder using the "Load from vCenter / NSX" button.
+To reset saved credentials run `Get-PortGroupData.ps1 -Reset`.

 ### 3. Configure the script